 Lots of kids only have shiny objects on their holiday lists and it’s hard to imagine what would entice them that isn’t tech-related.
 But unplugged gifts can compete, especially if they’re just risky enough to cause a jolt of adrenaline, as do their screen-based rivals.

-Tickle a preschooler’s fancy than with a (play) knife
+Tickle a preschooler’s fancy with a (play) knife

 Little kids love slicing through the bread, tomatoes and other wooden foodstuffs in Melissa and Doug’s sandwich-making set.
 Besides the mental math your child does to separate and arrange the Velcro-joined pieces, this toy builds manual dexterity.
 Hand-eye coordination is taking a hit of late, as evidenced by young adults who are smart enough to train as surgeons, but they can’t sew.